Academic Program Assessment Cycle Summary

 Below is a summary of the assessment policy at ASU.
 The complete set of protocols and expectations, including calendars and timelines, is available in the Guidelines for Academic Assessment document.
 The Director of Assessment within the Office of Accountability is the manager of ASU’s academic assessment process.
-The Director’s contact information is below:
+Contact the Director, Dr. Kraig Schell ext.
+6128.

 Step 1: Construct/review/revise planning and assessment components

 - All academic programs must have the following elements in place: mission statements, student learning outcomes (SLOs), curriculum maps, and assessment devices (with rubrics) Additionally, all programs must identify goals for continuous improvement in both the Assessment and Planning modules of SPOL.

 - All elements must be reviewed and approved by the College Dean and the University Academic Assessment Committee (UAAC).
 Guidelines for creating these elements can be found in the Guidelines document, linked above.

 - Programs subject to discipline-specific accreditation can utilize the assessment and planning protocols required by those external entities for our local assessment process.